karthik-m-jain/karthik-m-jain/README.md

 - 👋 Hi, I’m @karthik-m-jain
 - 👀 I’m interested in coding and working on exciting ideas
-- 🌱 I’m currently learning Java and Spring
+- 🌱 I’m currently getting my hands dirty with Python and Data Structures
 - 💞️ I’m looking to collaborate on work related to Java, Python and AI
 - 📫 To reach me write a mail to karthikmjain43@gmail.com